Hazel: Secure and Efficient Disaggregated Storage: 's implementation

-Such data movement cost is also the main reason we avoided using associated data (AD), as it requires copying the data to a temporary buffer and placing AD before the source buffer to conform with the DOCA format.
-We avoided AD in a novel manner by splitting the underlying encryption algorithm IV between the sector number and the actual IV.
-For our AES-GCM, the IV is 96 bits long, where we allocate the top 38 bits for sector numbers (1.13PB of storage) and the bottom 58 bits for the IV (1.18$\cdot10^6$PB of write capacity).
+Such data movement costs are also the main reason we avoided using associated data (AD), as it requires copying the data to a temporary buffer and placing AD before the source buffer to conform to the DOCA format.
+To avoid this, we split the encryption algorithm's underlying IV between the sector number and the actual IV.
+For our AES-GCM, the IV is 96 bits long, where we allocate the top 38 bits for sector numbers (1.13~PB of storage) and the bottom 58 bits for the IV (1.18$\cdot10^6$~PB of write capacity).

-DOCA cryptographic tasks only support contiguous buffers that result in a single hash.
+DOCA cryptographic GGAs support only contiguous buffers that result in a single hash.
 Thus, we define tasks per storage sector.
-We batch these tasks and their completions together to alleviate the pressure of doorbelling the GGAs.
-We also batched writes/reads by waiting to complete all the corresponding single-sector tasks and sending one write/read.
-We found such a setup to be more performant than splitting requests into single-sector requests.
+We batch these tasks and their completions together to reduce GGA MMIO overhead.
+We also waited until all corresponding single-sector tasks were complete for large reads/writes, to be able to forward a single read/write IO to the remote \projectname.
+We found this to be more performant than splitting into single-sector IOs.

-\textbf{Remote instance: } We implement an asynchronous least recently used (LRU) IV cache using a combination of a hashing map and a double-linked list.
+\paragraph{Remote instance:} We implement an asynchronous least recently used (LRU) IV cache using a combination of a hash map and a doubly-linked list.
 This combination enables O(1) lookups (hash map) and LRU insertions (double-linked list) while not considerably increasing the memory requirements of the cache.
-To ensure thread safety, we lock the whole cache on seek operations, an efficient mechanism that does not cause bottlenecks as our seeks are O(1).
+Reads or writes accessing a given block move it to the beginning of the LRU list.

-If a cache entry is not present, it can be scheduled to be read.
+If a cache entry is not present, it can be scheduled for reading.
 After completion, callbacks for each requester would be run on their corresponding SPDK threads.
-Each cache entry has a lock used for hashing or reading the underlying values.
-Reads or writes accessing a given block move it to the beginning of the LRU list.
-If a new cache entry is needed, the last entry in the LRU list is written back, the entry is pushed to the LRU beginning, and the data is replaced with the requested sector.
+If a new cache entry is needed, the last entry in the LRU list is written back, and the data is replaced with the requested sector.
 The new cache block is hashed and verified with the in-memory \ourTree to ensure freshness.